7 tips for investigating cohabitation with spousal maintenance

 Hint 6.
 Consult with the specialist and lawyer about further strategy after completion of the investigation.

 When the investigation has been completed and you have received all the necessary documents, consult with the lawyer about the strategy to achieve a reduction.

 Usually the following steps are used:

-In short: if you want to reduce partner alimony, of course preferably to nil, always go through these 5 tips and make sure you get solid advice before you do anything further.
+In short: if you want to reduce spousal maintenance, preferably to nil, always go through these 7 tips and make sure you get sound advice before you do anything further.
 Patience is a virtue and you usually only get one chance to get it right.

 Do you need specific advice?
 Then don't hesitate and give us a call 020-3698888.